 From a business perspective, Manchester United have laid a huge £64m bet: that Van Persie will maintain his form of the past year and not get injured.
 Arsenal, on the other hand, have just avoided a hike in pay that would lead to all players demanding more money, which might have added hundreds of millions of pounds to their pay bill.

 The fascinating point of this saga is that you can’t divorce talent from rates of pay.

 Arsenal are taking a more cautious and reserved strategy – they will remain the pre-eminent club for developing young players and therefore will always be a club of choice for players who wish to advance.
 Hence, there is very little that will knock Arsenal off their current top four rating and a trophy or two will transform their summer transfers.
 So, for Arsenal, the only way is up.

-Man Utd on the other hand have taken an expensive gamble.
-Perhaps, as suggested, because Alex Ferguson only has a few years left and is less worried about the results of the gamble going wrong.
+Man United, on the other hand, have taken an expensive gamble.
+Perhaps, as suggested, because Alex Ferguson, who only had a few years left, was less worried about the results of the gamble going wrong.

-It's possible that both clubs will succeed, but it seems to me that Man Utd have taken a far bigger risk and Arsenal have just reduced theirs.
+It’s possible that both clubs will succeed, but it seems to me that Man United have taken a far bigger risk and Arsenal have just reduced theirs.

 Which path should you and I choose?
 To develop our people or just buy the best ones with a large cheque book (having raised money from someone else’s pocket)?

 Each of us will have a view, but for me, real business satisfaction comes from seeing people grow and develop – profit and increasing share values alone are not enough.
 Perhaps for Wenger and his training staff, trophies alone are not enough either.